-To learn how to get involved, or more involved, with Women's Studies at DePauw, please contact Anne Harris, Director of Women's Studies, or another member of the steering committee: Meryl Altman, Tamara Beauboeuf, Cheira Belguellaoui, Rebecca Bordt, Susan Hahn, Christy Holmes
+To learn how to get involved, or more involved, with Women's, Gender, and Sexuality Studies at DePauw, please contact Tamara Beauboeuf, Director, or another member of the steering committee: Meryl Altman, Tamara Beauboeuf, Cheira Belguellaoui, Rebecca Bordt, Susan Hahn, Christy Holmes

 Guidelines for Developing Crosslisted Courses